Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 The Cyclical Nature of Markets

 The research underscores the cyclical nature of markets, driven by an interplay of various factors like demographics, technological advancements, and geopolitical shifts.
-These cycles have historically shown significant impacts on investment returns, leading to the realization that traditional investment strategies might not be as effective in navigating these ever-changing economic waters.
+These cycles have historically shown significant impacts on investment returns, leading to the realization that traditional investment strategies might not be as effective in surviving those regime shifts.

 Limitations of Traditional Portfolio Management